-measured by all available key performance indicat operating expenditure (" OpEx ")) is 0% and this wi auditor or a review by a third party.
-Does the financial product invest in fossil gas comply with the □ Yes: 🗆 In fossil gas □ In nuclear energy ⊠ No The two graphs below show in green the mininal aligned with the EU Taxonomy.
-As there is no Taxonomy-alignment of sovereign bonds, the in relation to all the investments of the finance the second graph shows the Taxonomy alignment the financial product other than sovereign boo appropriate methodology to determine the e first graph shows the Taxonomy alignment ial product including sovereign bonds, while ment only in relation to the investments of 1.
+itors (turnover, capital expenditure (" CapEx ") and ill not be subject to an assurance provided by an Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ? □ Yes: 🗆 In fossil gas □ In nuclear energy ⊠ No The two graphs below show in green the mini- aligned with the EU Taxonomy.
+As there is no Taxonomy-alignment of sovereign bonds, the in relation to all the investments of the finance the second graph shows the Taxonomy aligned the financial product other than sovereign bo appropriate methodology to determine the e first graph shows the Taxonomy alignment cial product including sovereign bonds, while ment only in relation to the investments of 1.
 Taxonomy-alignment of investments including sovereign bonds 2.
-Taxonomy-alignment of investments excluding sovereign bonds 0% 0% Taxonomy-aligned (no fossil gas &amp; nuclear) Non Taxonomy- aligned 100% Taxonomy-aligned (no fossil gas &amp; nuclear) Non Taxonomy- aligned 100% This graph represents 100% of the total investments.
-For the purpose of these graphs, 'sovereign What is the minimum share of investmen The minimum share of investments in transitional CapEx) and the minimum share of investments in OpEx and CapEx). ts in transitional and enabling activities? activities is 0% (measured by turnover, OpEx and What investments are included under "#2 Oth minimum environmenta The investments included under "#2 Other" comp do not qualify as Qualifying Companies (see ab defined in the Private Placement Memorandum) other receivables and (iii) derivatives for hedging p ove Section C.), (ii) Temporary Investments (as including cash, certain securities, deposits and Fossil gas and/or nuclear related activities will contribute to limiting climate change ("climate cha
+Taxonomy-alignment of investments excluding sovereign bonds 0% • Taxonomy-aligned (no fossil gas & nuclear) • Non Taxonomy- aligned 100% 0% • Taxonomy-aligned (no fossil gas & nuclear) • Non Taxonomy- aligned 100% This graph represents 100% of the total investments.
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures What is the minimum share of investmer nts in transitional and enabling activities? l activities is 0% (measured by turnover, OpEx and n enabling activities is 0% (measured by turnover, her", what is their purpose and are there any al or social safeguards? do not qualify as Qualifying Companies (see ab defined in the Private Placement Memorandum prise (i) investments in Portfolio Companies which pove Section C.), (ii) Temporary Investments (as ) including cash, certain securities, deposits and purposes.
+Temporary Investments will be required Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they ange mitigation") and do not significantly harm any

 EU Taxonomy objective.
 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.
-DEU01/4620342\6 6 for liquidity management purposes.
+DEU01/4620343\7 6 for liquidity management purposes.
 Not all Portfolio Companies will be Qualifying Companies because the Investment Manager will, on a case by case basis, also select Portfolio Companies which are likely to deliver a financial outperformance to enhance the Compartment's returns.
 Moreover, in some instances Portfolio Companies may, at the time of the initial investment, not be categorized as Qualifying Companies due to lack of data but may do so when the Positive Contribution Assessment is repeated at a later stage.